KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

 The internal update method of the :struct:`PIDLoop` structure is the equivalent of the following in kerboscript ::

-    // assume that the terms LastInput, LastSampleTime, ErrorSum, Kp, Ki, Kd, Setpoint, MinOutput, and MaxOutput are previously defined declare function Update {
+    // assume that the terms LastInput, LastSampleTime, ErrorSum, Kp, Ki, Kd, Setpoint, MinOutput, MaxOutput, and Epsilon are previously defined declare function Update {
         declare parameter sampleTime, input.
         set Error to Setpoint - input.
+        if Error > -Epsilon and Error < Epsilon {
+          set Error to 0. // pretend there is no error. set input to Setpoint. // pretend there is no error.
+        }
         set PTerm to error * Kp.
         set ITerm to 0.
         set DTerm to 0.